Viccccz/SKR-CTF/Binary/Auth-Me-1.0/README.md

 ![image](https://github.com/user-attachments/assets/e8d700cc-9691-4844-83a0-4d988677f2d2)<br>
 **Permission is denied to access flag.txt.*

-Then, I tried again to read the auth.c file using command `cat auth.c` to see the structure of the program.
-By looking at the source code, I noticed that there is not input sanitization for the username field and also the flag size is equal to 64.
-Regarding to the source code given, in order to obtain the flag from the flag.txt, the input for username must be equal to 0.
+I attempted to read the auth.c file again using the command `cat auth.c` to examine the program's structure.
+Upon reviewing the source code, I noticed that the username field lacks input sanitization, and the flag size is set to 64.
+Based on the provided source code, obtaining the flag from flag.txt requires exploiting the system through a buffer overflow.

 ![image](https://github.com/user-attachments/assets/b9e5a25b-4f85-4340-a967-c2b1c5d3fdd7)<br>
 **The source code.*